patching...

 "We are fortunate here in Arlington that our financial foundation is strong, even as others across the nation cope with continued economic uncertainty," Chairwoman Mary Hynes said in a statement.

 The budget adds $6.7 million in ongoing funding and $2.8 million in one-time dollars to the county's Affordable Housing Investment Fund, or AHIF.
-That's a small increase from what was on the table earlier this week.
+That's a small increase from .

 Next year's spending plan also includes a significant ($2.2 million) increase to a rental subsidy program for seniors, people with disabilities and working families with children, according to a county news release.
 The housing grants program is now funded at $8.6 million.